-Appeals by postgraduate students in any Faculty undertaking research for the award of a Higher Degree are matters for the consideration of the Senate Appeals Committee.
+Appeals by postgraduate students in any Faculty or in any associated or accredited institution undertaking research for the award of a Higher Degree are matters for the consideration of the Senate Appeals Committee.

 Any appeal giving all the grounds of that appeal must be despatched in writing to the Clerk/Secretary of the relevant Faculty, or to the Clerk of Senate, as appropriate, within 14 days of the intimation to the student of the decision against which he or she is appealing.